semgrep/semgrep-docs/docs/semgrep-sc/sc-triage-remediation.md

 _Figure 2_.
 A single vulnerability entry in Semgrep Supply Chain.

-By assessing your vulnerabilities, you are able to determine reachable, true positives and the necessary effort to fix or resolve findings.
-After assessment, users typically decide between two actions:
+By assessing your vulnerabilities, you can determine reachable, true positives and the necessary effort to fix or resolve findings.
+After assessment, users typically decide between two triage actions:

-* **To ignore the vulnerabilities. **Vulnerabilities that are **ignored** are false positives, acceptable risks, or deprioritized findings due to some factor, such as time.
+* **Ignore the vulnerabilities. **Vulnerabilities that are **ignored** are false positives, acceptable risks, or deprioritized findings due to some factor, such as time.
-* **To remediate or resolve the vulnerability.** These vulnerabilities are true positives that are prioritized due to factors such as reachability and severity.
+* **Remediate or resolve the vulnerability.** These vulnerabilities are true positives that are prioritized due to factors such as reachability and severity.
 Possible remediation solutions include updating the dependency or removing the dependency and refactoring the code.

 To assess your findings, Semgrep Supply Chain provides the following methods: